 Labrador Collie Mix Personality

-With a healthy puppy from a good home, proper socialization and training, this interesting mix is likely to result in a very social, loving, active dog with a stable temperament.
+With a healthy puppy from a good home, proper socialization and training, this interesting mix is likely to result in a very social, loving and active dog.

 Two common health conditions in Labrador Retrievers are hip dysplasia and elbow dysplasia.